YingHei/yinghei.github.io/_posts/2022-12-07-Basic-Markdown.md

 ##### The smaller the heading
 ###### Heading 6 is so small...
 ```

-## Horizontal line
+## Paragraphs
+It's also a good practice to keep articles clean and easy to read.
+We can do this by separating lines and adding sections.

+To separating lines,
+we can add two spaces after each line.
+This is called a soft break.

+You can also insert a hard break,

+you can also adding empty line between.

-To make a horizontal line / section, use 3 - or * or _
+To add a section (or horizontal line), use 3 - or * or _
 I usually use

 ---